You'll have to visit or call a local branch to apply for a loan with this provider.

 What are the benefits when I borrow from Security Finance?

-- App to help keep track of payments.
+Handy app.
 Want to view your payment history or next due date?
 Security Finance has an app you can download to do just that.
+And if you need to make a payment, you can do that, too.

 What should I watch out for?